 The mere title Soul Surfer should signal that this film will have some kind of religious undertones, and I am perplexed as to how this could trouble anyone.
 After all, the subject of Soul Surfer, Bethany Hamilton, has her faith at the center of her extraordinary story, and any attempt to either downplay or ignore it altogether would be disingenuous.
-The film sets out to tell her story, and it does it well, so the idea that people may become irritated with how Christianity is at the heart of the film I believe would find Christianity itself to be a big problem.
-That, however, is not being able to see the forest for the trees, for Soul Surfer is a strong story about how a person, guided by faith and determination, can overcome truly shocking and almost insurmountable odds.
+The film sets out to tell her story, and it does it well.
+Soul Surfer is a strong story about how a person, guided by faith and determination, can overcome truly shocking and almost insurmountable odds.

-Bethany (AnnaSophia Robb) is a born surfer, with a great talent for riding the waves, not surprising given her parents Tom and Cheri (Dennis Quaid and Helen Hunt) are themselves passionate surfers and they live in Hawai'i.
-Bethany has a pretty sweet life: riding the waves, going to Youth Group, riding the waves, getting a sponsorship with the strong possibility of going pro, riding the waves, spending time with her BFF Alana (Lorraine Nicholson), riding the waves...and did we mention, she likes riding the waves?
+Bethany (AnnaSophia Robb) is a born surfer, with a great talent for riding the waves, not surprising given her parents Tom and Cheri (Dennis Quaid and Helen Hunt) are themselves passionate surfers and they live in Hawaii.
+Bethany has a pretty sweet life: riding the waves, going to Youth Group, riding the waves, getting a sponsorship with the strong possibility of going pro, riding the waves, spending time with her BFF Alana (Lorraine Nicholson), riding the waves.

-All things are going well for Bethany, until she takes yet another ride on the waves accompanied by her BFF and her father Holt (Kevin Sorbo).
+All things are going well for Bethany, until she takes yet another ride on the waves accompanied by Alana and her father Holt (Kevin Sorbo).
 It's at this point when Bethany is attacked by a shark as she floats on her board.
 Her left arm is bitten off and there is massive loss of blood.
-Rushed to the hospital (curiously, her father is having knee surgery at the precise moment Bethany suffers her attack and is taken to the same hospital where the same doctor is rushed to attend her), she is now an amputee.
+Rushed to the hospital where curiously, her father is having knee surgery at the precise moment Bethany suffers her attack and is taken to the same hospital where the same doctor is rushed to attend her, she is now an amputee.
 With that, her hopes and dreams of being a professional surfer appear over.

 Maybe it is true: if Soul Surfer weren't based on a true story, it might not be believed and seen as rather saccharine and faux-uplifting.
-However, it IS based on a true story, which makes it truly inspirational that despite a horrifying incident, Bethany will not be denied.
-This shouldn't shield it from some of the cliches the film embraces (such as having pop songs in montages of people surfing or voiceovers--which I'm wary of), but because this is Bethany Hamilton's story, we can take her spirit and courage at face value.
+However, it is based on a true story, which makes it truly inspirational that despite a horrifying incident, Bethany will not be denied.
+This shouldn't shield it from some of the cliches the film embraces such as having pop songs in montages of people surfing or voice-overs, but because this is Bethany Hamilton's story, we can take her spirit and courage at face value.

 The performances by the leads were grounded in reality, never exploiting the scenario for big emotional moments.
 Robb as Bethany created a whole person: a typical teenager who has to accept something extremely difficult but who still has doubts and questions as to why she is going through this awful lifetime experience.
 She excelled when she had quiet moments of doubt and frustration, as as I've stated never was overly dramatic, keeping Soul Surfer from becoming overly depressing or falsely optimistic.